A∴A∴

-The A∴A∴ (/ˌeɪˈeɪ/ ay-AY) is a magical organization described in 1907 by occultist Aleister Crowley.
+The A∴A∴ (/ˌeɪˈeɪ/ ay-AY) is a magical organization established in 1907 by Aleister Crowley, a Western esotericist, and George Cecil Jones.
 Its members are dedicated to the advancement of humanity by perfection of the individual on every plane through a graded series of universal initiations.
 Its initiations are syncretic, unifying the essence of Theravada Buddhism with Vedantic yoga and ceremonial magic.
 The A∴A∴ applies what it describes as mystical and magical methods of spiritual attainment under the structure of the Qabalistic Tree of Life, and aims to research, practise, and teach "scientific illuminism".

-A∴A∴ is often held to stand for Argenteum Astrum, which is Latin for Silver Star, however, see section on Name below.
+A central document within the A∴A∴ system is One Star in Sight, which provides a detailed framework for the aspirant's journey through various grades of spiritual development.
+This document outlines the stages from the initial grade of Probationer to the ultimate attainment of Ipsissimus, each representing significant milestones in the individual's spiritual evolution.
+"One Star in Sight" emphasizes practices such as meditation, ritual magic, and the invocation of the Knowledge and Conversation of the Holy Guardian Angel, aiming to guide the aspirant towards achieving personal discipline, intellectual mastery, and spiritual attainment.
+The document is essential for understanding the A∴A∴'s structured approach to spiritual enlightenment and the syncretic nature of its teachings.

 History

-The A∴A∴ claims to have been present in all societies and epochs, although not necessarily under that name.
+The A∴A∴ describes itself as having been present in all societies and epochs, although not necessarily under that name.

 The A∴A∴ is composed of two orders, known as the inner and outer college.
-The outer college in its modern form was formulated in 1907 by Aleister Crowley and George Cecil Jones, claiming authority from Aiwass (the Author of The Book of the Law) and other Secret Chiefs of the planetary spiritual order after the schism in and subsequent collapse of the Hermetic Order of the Golden Dawn at the turn of the Twentieth century.
+The outer college in its modern form was formulated in 1907 by Aleister Crowley and George Cecil Jones, who stated that they derived their authority to do so from Aiwass (the Author of The Book of the Law) and other Secret Chiefs of the planetary spiritual order after the schism in and subsequent collapse of the Hermetic Order of the Golden Dawn at the turn of the twentieth century.
 The principal holy book of the A∴A∴ is the book Crowley called AL and Liber Legis, technically called Liber AL vel Legis sub figura CCXX as delivered by 93=418 to DCLXVI, whose scriptural title is The Book of the Law, by which name the Book is most commonly known and referred to.
 There are several other holy books venerated in A∴A∴, which comprise the so-called Class A and AB material.

 In 1919 the O.T.O. considered itself to be a "close ally" of the A∴A∴, both organisations having accepted the authority of The Book of the Law, although the O.T.O., being a temporal and fraternal society, in no way participates in the A∴A∴'s strictly hierarchic and spiritual initiatory program, nor does O.T.O. represent A∴A∴. or transmit its functions or authority.

-The classic account of A∴A∴ is Karl Von Eckharthausen's The Cloud Upon the Sanctuary, re-issued by the A∴A∴ as Liber XXXIII.
+The classic account of A∴A∴ is Karl Von Eckharthausen's The Cloud upon the Sanctuary, re-issued by the A∴A∴ as Liber XXXIII: An Account of A∴A∴.